Alex Lloyd: 2018–2019: Black the Sun 20th Anniversary Tour

 Following an appearance at A Day on the Green in 2018 and supporting The Whitlams on their national tour of 2018, Lloyd announced a 20th-anniversary release of his debut album Black the Sun.
 The subsequent national tour, took place from October–November and was a success, with multiple sell out shows.

 2021–present: "Amazing" 20th Anniversary Tour and new album

-Following the reopening of venues during the COVID-19 pandemic, Lloyd announced an eleven date acoustic tour the celebrate the 20th anniversary release of "Amazing".
+Following the reopening of venues during the COVID-19 pandemic, Lloyd announced an eleven-date acoustic tour to celebrate the 20th-anniversary release of "Amazing".

 In May 2022, Lloyd released his first single in eight years, "Trojan Horse", coinciding with the commencement of the tour.

+In August 2025, Lloyd was the subject of an episode on Australian Story titled Dark Star.

 Personal life

-Lloyd is married to Amelia Wasiliev and they have three sons and one daughter: Jake, Isaac, Elvis and Belle.
+Lloyd is married to Amelia Wasiliev and they have three sons and one daughter.

+Lloyd and Wasiliev separated in 2012.